Chapter 8: Defensive Driving

 - For vehicles driven by persons with a Class-DJ learner permit or a Class-DJ or Limited Class DJ driver license, every occupant, no matter the age or seating position, must correctly use a safety restraint.

 - The driver must make sure that each passenger under 16 obeys the law.
 The driver can face a fine of $25 to $100 and receive three penalty points on his driver license for each violation.

 - Seat belt use is not required in taxis or livery vehicles, emergency vehicles, 1964 or older vehicles or by passengers in buses (except school buses; seat belt use can required by a school district).
 Rural Letter Carriers are also exempt while they deliver mail.

-For more information, see publications NYS Seat Belt Law (C-1) and Granting Medical Exemptions for Safety Belt Use (C-58), available from the DMV web site.
+For more information, see publication NYS Seat Belt Law (C-1) available from the DMV web site.

 IMPORTANT: NEVER PUT AN INFANT IN A REAR-FACING CHILD SAFETY SEAT IN THE FRONT SEAT OF A VEHICLE THAT HAS A PASSENGER AIR BAG.

 Areas where road work takes place are dangerous to drive in -- and to work in.
 That is why when you speed in work zones, ticket fines double, even when the workers or work vehicles are not there.
 Expect to find a work zone wherever you drive - you may have to decrease speed quickly or even stop.
 Traffic lanes can shift or be completely closed.
 Workers and work vehicles can be on or near your driving lane.
 When you drive in a work zone, make it safer because you know what to do.